ChrisCash2020/food-ecommerce/README.md

 - JWT authentication and authorization
 - One Click Google Login/Register
 - Menu Filtering by category
-- Shopping cart wher users can add food items to their shopping cart and complete purchase
+- Shopping cart where users can add food items to their shopping cart and complete purchase
 - Admin dashboard so owners can log in and manage their menu items
 - Dashboad sorting function for product properties
 - Toastify info/update/sucess/error handling